gowtham-source/Papaya-fruit-disease-classification/papaya_models/README.md

 - Enable early stopping to prevent overfitting

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## 📞 Support

-For questions and support:
-- Open an issue on GitHub
-- Check the documentation
-- Review the troubleshooting section

 ---

 **Note**: This framework is designed for research and educational purposes.
 For production use, additional validation and testing may be required.